Cats & Dogs: Production

-The film was shot in Vancouver, British Columbia and Eagle Creek Studios in Burnaby, British Columbia from June 19 to November 17, 2000.
+The film was shot in Vancouver, British Columbia and Eagle Creek Studios in Burnaby, British Columbia, Canada from June 19 to November 17, 2000.
 Lou's doghouse was filmed on Stage 1, Mr. Mason's office and the interior of the tree flocking factory was filmed on Stage 2, and the international meeting with the dogs was filmed on Stage 3, while the backyard of the Brody house was filmed on the studio backlot, and the front exterior of the Brody house was filmed at 1661 W 45th Avenue in Vancouver.
+The film features visual effects by Rhythm & Hues Studios, known for such films as Stuart Little, Mouse Hunt, and Hocus Pocus.

 Release

-Cats & Dogs was released with the classic Looney Tunes short "Chow Hound" which was also seen in the movie itself.
+Cats & Dogs was released with the classic Looney Tunes short "Chow Hound" which was also seen in the film itself.
 When released on Independence Day 2001, the film opened at #1, beating out Scary Movie 2 as it grossed $21.7 million over the Friday to Sunday span, averaging $7,140 from 3,040 theaters.
 It grossed $35.8 million over the Wednesday to Sunday span.
 It dropped 44% the following weekend, dropping to the #3 spot, grossing $12 million, falling behind Legally Blonde and The Score, and bringing its 12-day gross to $58.9 million.
+Cats & Dogs opened in the UK with $5.3 million during its first weekend, ranking in first place ahead of Rush Hour 2, while also having the third-highest opening weekend for a Warner Bros. film, behind Batman Forever and Batman & Robin.
 The film grossed $93.4 million in the US and $107.3 million overseas, for a total of $200.7 million worldwide on a $60 million budget.

 Cats & Dogs was released on VHS and DVD on October 23, 2001.
-The alternate ending that shows Sophie instead taking Mr. Tinkles to a pet hospital to be neutered was also included as one of the extras.
-It was later released on Blu-ray on July 20, 2010; 10 days before the release of its sequel, The Revenge of Kitty Galore.
+An alternate ending that shows Sophie instead taking Mr. Tinkles to a pet hospital to be neutered was also included as one of the extras.
+It was later released on Blu-ray on July 20, 2010, 10 days before the release of its sequel, The Revenge of Kitty Galore.

 The soundtrack by composer John Debney was released in 2001.
 It includes What's New Pussycat? by Tom Jones.

 Reception

-Cats & Dogs has a 54% approval rating at Rotten Tomatoes based upon 117 reviews (63 positive, 54 negative) and an average rating of 5.5/10.
+On Rotten Tomatoes the film holds an approval rating of 52% based on 117 reviews, with an average rating of 5.5/10.
 The site's critical consensus reads: "A great concept, but the movie fails to develop the characters and some of the jokes are hit-or-miss."
-On Metacritic, the film has a weighted average score of 47 out of 100 based upon 26 reviews, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 47 out of 100 based on 26 critics, indicating "mixed or average" reviews.